About Hex Index

 How It Works

-The library runs on a set of automated pipelines.
-New articles are ingested hourly from RSS feeds.
-For each article, the system identifies related Wikipedia topics, scrapes them, and rewrites the encyclopedic content as engaging essays — the kind of background reading that makes a good article great.
+Every hour, the system pulls new articles from RSS feeds and YouTube transcripts.
+It filters for text content with ten minutes or more of free reading — paywalled articles are fine as long as the free portion is substantial.
+For each article, it identifies three related Wikipedia topics, scrapes them, and rewrites the encyclopedic content as engaging essays — the kind of background reading that makes a good article great.
 Every illustration is generated specifically for its article.

-The entire system is open source, built with TypeScript, PostgreSQL, and a local language model running on a Mac Studio.
-The public site you're reading is static HTML served from GitHub Pages — no database, no server, no tracking.
+The entire system runs on a Mac Studio with a local language model.
+The public site is static HTML — no database, no server, no tracking, no cookies.
+Just words.

 About Brian

-Brian writes about human-AI collaboration at LLuMinate, where he coined the term to describe "the act of writing with the assistance of large language models — the spark of human intention meeting the strange mirror of machine language."
-He explores vibe coding, rapid prototyping with Claude Code, and the craft of building software at the speed of thought.
+Brian Mabry Edwards writes about human-AI collaboration at LLuMinate, where he coined the term to describe "the act of writing with the assistance of large language models — the spark of human intention meeting the strange mirror of machine language."

 He also makes music at jalopy.music.